GuenterQuast/mimoCoRB/builddoc/index.rst

 courses at Karlsruhe Institute of Technology (KIT).

-As a simple demonstration, we provide data from simulated signals as would be recorded by a detector for cosmic muons with three detection layers.
+As a simple demonstration, we provide data from simulated signals as would be recorded by a detector for cosmic muons with four detection layers.
 Occasionally, such muons stop in an absorber between the 2nd and 3rd layer, where they decay at rest and emit a high-energetic electron recorded as a 2nd pulse in one or two of the detection layers.
 After data acquisition, a